HuzzNZ/holodle/README.md

 # holodle
-A wordle-like game for hololive.
+A wordle-like game for hololive!
+6